google/werm/README.md

    $ ./build
    ```

-   The first time you build it will download Go to compile a third-party
-   component.
-This takes a little longer.
-It keeps Go inside the werm directory.

    `~/.local/werm/src`, or wherever you choose to put the Werm source, is
    known as `$WERMSRCDIR`.
 This environment variable is available to all
    child processes of the server, including terminal sessions.